IntersectMBO/osc-documentation/CONTRIBUTING.md

 ## Code of Conduct

-The Code of Conduct governs this project and everyone participating.
+[The Code of Conduct](https://github.com/IntersectMBO/OSC-documentation/blob/master/CODE-OF-CONDUCT.md) governs this project and everyone participating.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [email].
+Please report unacceptable behavior to [oso@intersectmbo.org](https://github.com/IntersectMBO/committee-documentation-template/blob/main/oso@intersectmbo.org).

 ## Reporting Bugs